yratanov/active_record_sorting/README.md

 ```

-It will instantiate `UserSorting` if it is present, base sorting class otherwise.
+It will instantiate `UserSorting` if it is present or `ActiveRecordSorting::Base` class otherwise.

 ## Contributing